jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

 - Next idea: Judging by the scene from the fall semester's project, positive x is the left-hand side from the model's perspective (so the right arm points in direction (-1,0,0)) which means that we might want to calculate the rotation from (-1,0,0) to the relevant vector.
     - The result is that the arm is rotated 90 degrees toward the back along the sagittal plane.
 (90 degrees counterclockwise about (1,0,0)).
 - At the moment I am very confused as to how to reliably move the arm in the z-axis if the three unit vectors produce arm locations that are not all linearly dependent.
 My next plan is to look into lookAt matrices and making quaternions from them, since that is the hack that kind of works in [some earlier tests](https://github.com/jpiland16/hmv-scratchpad/tree/master/sam-lookat-notes).

+## 5/23/2021
+- Having a small issue with pushing to git on a new branch.
+Git reports that I don't have permission, which is similar to when my SSH key is not configured.
+I'm making a small change to this repo to see if there's any issues pushing to this one.